scala-thera/thera/site-src/posts/2017-03-10-matryoshka-intro.md

+---
---- post
+template: post
+variables:
+  title: Introduction to Recursion Schemes with Matryoshka
+  categories: [blog]
-title = Introduction to Recursion Schemes with Matryoshka categories = blog description = Motivation for the recursion schemes based on fixed-point types and their implementation in Matryoshka. keywords = scala,programming,functional programming,category theory,recursion schemes,matryoshka,catamorphism,recursion
+  description: Motivation for the recursion schemes based on fixed-point types and their implementation in Matryoshka.
+  keywords: [scala,programming,functional programming,category theory,recursion schemes,matryoshka,catamorphism,recursion]
 ---
 > Recursion is the GOTO of functional programming - Erik Meijer[^1]